Know your cystinosis treatments

 CDTs are medicines that work to lower the levels of cystine in the cells.
-Keeping cystine levels low is the main way to help limit or possibly delay damage to your body.
+Keeping cystine levels low is the main way to help limit or possibly delay damage to the body.

-Careful management of cystinosis every day is key.
-Cystine is always being made in your cells even when you look or feel fine.
-Taking your medicines as prescribed can help keep cystine levels low throughout the day.
-If you happen to delay, miss, or stop taking your medicine, cystine levels can rise very quickly—in as little as 3 hours.
-And this can cause damage.
+If a person delays, misses, or stops taking their CDT medicine, cystine levels may rise very quickly—in as little as three hours.
+This may cause damage to the body.
 One medical study showed that patients who took their doses on time had lower average cystine levels compared with patients who delayed dosing.

-Cystinosis can lead to many health issues.
+Cystinosis may lead to many health issues.
 This is especially true when cystine levels are not kept low.
-See the table below for common concerns and their treatments.
-Please speak with your doctor about any concerns you have, and work with your doctor to find the best treatment.
+See the table below for common issues and their possible treatments.
+Please speak with a doctor about any concerns you have and work together to find the best treatment for you.